bshongwe/bshongwe/README.md

 <br></br>

 ## 🚀 About Me
 I'm a passionate **Software Engineer** and **AI Enthusiast** with a mission to create impactful digital solutions.
-With a strong foundation in **full-stack development** and **cloud technologies**, I thrive in building scalable, efficient, and innovative applications.
+With a strong foundation in **full-stack development** and **cloud technologies**, I thrive in building scalable, efficient and innovative applications.

 ### 🔭 Current Roles:
 - **Backend Engineer** at [Beqy.ai](https://www.beqy.co.za)